 The film ends with Optimus narrating that the Autobots will never abandon Earth and the humans.
-As shown in the fourth film, the humans not only no longer trust them, but paramilitary groups are actively hunting them down.
+As shown in the fourth film, shows paramilitary groups actively hunting them down, though led by a corrupt leader.

 Sentinel Prime laments to Optimus that humanity does not treat them with respect, as on Cybertron they, the Primes, were Gods.
 But on Earth they are "just machines."
 Optimus disagrees on principle, as he has allied himself with many noble humans.
-Come the following film, paramilitary groups have no qualms about targeting Autobots or Decepticons alike, as they are more interested in replicating their scientific properties rather than acknowledging them as actual living beings.
-The For Science! character Joshua even tells Optimus that they are just metal.
-At this point Prime himself is PISSED.
+Come the following film, a figure, fueled by Fantastic Racism more than anything else, creates a paramilitary group to target both Autobots and Decepticons alike, and shows a character, whose more interested in replicating their scientific properties rather than acknowledging them as actual living beings.
+He even goes far and tells Optimus that they are just metal.
+The latter does get better, though.

 Laserbeak: "Is your daddy home?", said right before killing the poor girl's parents right in front of her.